debanjanabiswas111-web/Retailsales_sql_p1/README.md

 FROM hourly_sale
 GROUP BY shift;
 ```
-11. **Write an sql query to find the hourly revenue based on the above findings.**:
+11. **Write an sql query to find the hourly revenue based on the above findings**:
 ```sql
 SELECT
     EXTRACT(HOUR FROM sale_time) AS hour_of_day,